 Disclosure: I received complimentary admission to the Kennedy Space Center to help facilitate this Kennedy Space Center Tips post.
 All opinions are my own, no other compensation was received.

 The Kennedy Space Center at Cape Canaveral, Florida is a great place to visit if you are on a Disney vacation.
 I want to share some Kennedy Space Center Tips with you so that you can have as much fun as possible and save some money too!

 The Kennedy Space Center is at Cape Canaveral and is about an hour away from the Walt Disney World resort.
 So try to plan a day off from the parks to visit.

 Get your kids excited before the visit to the Kennedy Space Center.
 The Kennedy Space Center has so many cool exhibits and displays.
 A basic knowledge of space travel would be helpful.
 Check out the NASA Kid’s Club Website for online games and activities that will get your children interested in NASA for free.

 Pack Your Lunch.
-The food at the Kennedy Space Center has common food and is over priced.
+The food at the Kennedy Space Center has common food and is overpriced.
 Food and beverages packed in small, soft-sided coolers are permitted.
 Glass bottles or containers are not permitted inside the park.
 My husband and I decided to leave ours in the car and take a small break to go back and eat lunch.
-You can do breakfast before getting to the center and the center closes at 6pm so grabbing dinner afterwards elsewhere is not a problem.
+You can do breakfast before getting to the center and the center closes at 6pm so grabbing dinner afterward elsewhere is not a problem.

 Pack a Day Bag.
 Bring a bottle for water, poncho or umbrella, small first kit.